BitBlitObviMormon/Pi-Mine/lib/rndlibt/readme.md

 # Libraries - Random Library
-&ensp; A Library that uses the <code>/dev/urandom</code> stream in order to generate random numbers.
+&emsp; A Library that uses the <code>/dev/urandom</code> stream in order to generate random numbers.